Penn State Nittany Lions football: "Unrivaled"

 Due to Penn State being independent for most of the program's existence, it has been noted for not having a "true rival" in the Big Ten.
 In 2015, the university acquired a trademark for the term "unrivaled", which has since been used in team merchandise, media posts, and other forms of branding.
 Since 2014, a weekly preview program has been produced during football season known as "Unrivaled: The Penn State Football Story", and many team social media posts have been concluded with "#PSUnrivaled".

 Traditions

 White Out

 The White Out tradition dates back to a student section white out in 2004 against Purdue, and has become one of the most eagerly anticipated games during the football season.
-In recent years, Penn State students have donned white clothes, paint - anything white - to show their solidarity and support for the Nittany Lions.
-Forming a mass of bouncing and infectious enthusiasm, the students have "Whited Out" Beaver Stadium, the Bryce Jordan Center and other sports venues, making them some of the noisiest and most intimidating stadiums in America.
+In recent years, Penn State supporters have donned white clothes, paint, and other white accessories to show their solidarity and support for the Nittany Lions.
+White Outs have spread to other Penn State sports, with students having "Whited Out" Beaver Stadium, the Bryce Jordan Center and other sports venues, making them some of the noisiest and most intimidating stadiums in America.

 Beano Cook of ESPN says, "If you aren't impressed with the White Out, you're probably one of those people who think the moon landing was faked."